 To implement secured DevOps without any hassle, you should follow the cultural shifts and practices that will help strengthen security in your DevOps processes.
 DevSecOps is all about built-in security and not security that functions as a perimeter around apps and data.
 Suppose security remains at the end of the development pipeline; in that case, organizations adopting DevOps can perceive themselves back to the long development cycles they were trying to bypass in the first place.
 Particularly, DevSecOps highlights the need to invite security teams and partners at the origin of DevOps initiatives to build information security and set a plan for security automation.
 It also emphasizes the need for developers to code with security in mind, which involves security teams sharing visibility, feedback, and insights on known threats.

-In one of my earlier blogs, I have talked about the practices that will strengthen your DevOps security.
-Now, let’s check out how you can secure DevOps with some of the easiest yet the most powerful ways, by securing your passwords and other aesthetic security practices.
+In one of my earlier blogs, I talked about the practices that will strengthen your DevOps security.
+Now, let’s check out how you can secure DevOps with some of the easiest yet most powerful ways by securing your passwords and other aesthetic security practices.

 Other security practices: Now, the following may sound very negligible, but believe me, they significantly impact.
 These are like housekeeping rules or aesthetic practices that will definitely bolster security.

 - Train your employees to think from the attacker’s perspective.
 Highlight the importance of clean and efficient coding.
 Educate them on how the attacker can take advantage of coding and configuration loopholes or architectural weaknesses.